minsun-ss/advent-of-code/aoc2020/README.md

 # Small things I've learned

-- learned to lean more heavily into functools. i really like sum(list), so reduce(func, list) is increeddddddibly handy. i don't really do a whole of map for these problems, but maybe i should.
+- learned to lean more heavily into functools. i really like sum(list), so reduce(func, list) is increeddddddibly handy. i don't really do a whole lot of map for these problems, but maybe i should.
 - in an offshoot to that, I did the equivalent of product(list) using reduce(mul, list) but then got tired of importing mul so ended up using more lambdas
 - got better at fancier lambdas. especially with cool groupbys in pandas